Grantismo/after_care/README.md

 ##Documentation

 ###Objective
 Our main objective in creating Emote was connecting at risk individuals with the most relevant and useful resources in a warm and inviting way.
-We paid particular attention to the overall app aesthetics and ease of use, so the user experience was as comfortable as possible.
+As experts in the mobile development space, we recognized that Emote required a beautiful and intuitive interfacen to ensure a comfortable and enjoyable user experience.

 ###Overview
-The two overarching features of Emote are an easy to use safety plan accessible from anywhere in the app (with or without an internet connection), and a categorized collection of resources which give the user immediate access to help.
-Resources are categorized by different emotional states which avoids overwhelming the user with too many resources and helps better address the user's needs with more relevant resources.
+The two overarching features of Emote are an easy to use safety plan accessible from anywhere in the app (with or without an internet connection), and a categorized collection of resources which give the user immediate access to hyper-relevant help.
+Resources are categorized by different emotional states which avoids overwhelming the user with too many resources and helps better address the user's actual needs.

 ###Walkthrough
 ####Home Screen
+The user is greeted with a scrolling list of interactive emotional states.
+Each emotion, represented by a button, is colored with
 ![home screen](https://raw.github.com/Grantismo/emote/master/HomeScreen.png)
 ####Resources Screen
 ![resources screen](https://raw.github.com/Grantismo/emote/master/ResourcesScreen.png)